NRuf77/proset/README.md

 new options for select_hyperparameters(): chunks (macro-batching to reduce memory consumption for training), cv_groups (group related samples during cross-validation);
 add benchmark cases with greater sample size and feature dimension.
+- version 0.2.1: bugfix: if sample weights are passed for training, these are also used to compute marginal class probabilities.

 ### Note on performance
 Version 0.2.0 improves compute performance as version 0.1.0 was somewhat unsatisfactory in that regard.